Dick Clark: American Bandstand

 During an interview with Clark by Henry Schipper of Rolling Stone magazine in 1990, it was noted that "over two-thirds of the people who've been initiated into the Rock and Roll Hall of Fame had their television debuts on American Bandstand, and the rest of them probably debuted on other shows [they] produced."
 During the show's lifetime, it featured over 10,000 live performances, many by artists who were unable to appear anywhere else on TV, as the variety shows during much of this period were "antirock".
 Schipper points out that Clark's performers were shocking to general audiences:

 Clark was therefore considered to have a negative influence on youth and was well aware of that impression held by most adults:

-In 2002, many of the groups he introduced appeared at the 50th anniversary special to celebrate American Bandstand.
+In 2002, many of the bands he introduced appeared at the 50th anniversary special to celebrate American Bandstand.
 Clark noted during the special that American Bandstand was listed in the Guinness Book of Records as "the longest-running variety show in TV history."
 In 2010, American Bandstand and Clark himself were honored at the Daytime Emmy Awards.
 Hank Ballard, who wrote "The Twist", described Clark's popularity during the early years of American Bandstand:

 As a result of Clark's work on Bandstand, journalist Ann Oldenburg states "he deserves credit for doing something bigger than just putting on a show."
-Los Angeles Times writer, Geoff Boucher, goes further, stating that "with the exception of Elvis Presley, Clark was considered by many to be the person most responsible for the bonfire spread of rock 'n roll across the country in the late 1950s", making Clark a "household name".
+Los Angeles Times writer Geoff Boucher goes further, stating that "with the exception of Elvis Presley, Clark was considered by many to be the person most responsible for the bonfire spread of rock 'n roll across the country in the late 1950s", making Clark a "household name".
 He became a "primary force in legitimizing rock 'n' roll", adds Uslan.
 Clark, however, simplified his contribution:

-Shortly after taking over, Clark also ended the show's all-white policy by featuring black artists such as Chuck Berry.
+Shortly after becoming its host, Clark also ended the show's all-white policy by featuring black artists such as Chuck Berry.
 In time, blacks and whites performed on the same stage, and studio seating was desegregated.
 Beginning in 1959 and continuing into the mid-1960s, Clark produced and hosted the Caravan of Stars, a series of concert tours built upon the success of American Bandstand, which by 1959 had a national audience of 20 million.
-However, Clark was unable to have the Beatles appear when they came to America.
+However, Clark was unable to host Elvis Presley, the Beatles or the Rolling Stones on either of his programs.

-The reason for Clark's impact on popular culture has been partially explained by Paul Anka, a singer who appeared on the show early in his career: "This was a time when there was no youth culture — he created it.
+The reason for Clark's impact on popular culture has been partially explained by Paul Anka, a singer who appeared on the show early in his career: "This was a time when there was no youth culture—he created it.
 And the impact of the show on people was enormous."
-In 1990, a few years after the show had been off the air, Clark considered his personal contribution to the music he helped introduce:
+In 1990, a couple of years after the show had been off the air, Clark considered his personal contribution to the music he helped introduce: